jdbalistreri/AppAcademyCurriculum/README.md

 ProjectEulerRuby
 ================

-My solutiosn to Project Euler problems, coded in Ruby
+My solutions to Project Euler problems, coded in Ruby